The decision to get a divorce is a very difficult one no matter where you live or what the circumstances.

 Because mediation is a voluntary process, both of you must be willing to at least give it a try.
 Active participation by both spouses is one of the requirements to make mediation work.

-If you want to mediate but your spouse refuses to cooperate, you'll need to find another divorce method.
+If you want to mediate but your spouse refuses to cooperate, in cases of contested divorces, you’ll need to find another divorce method.

 You’ll be glad you did!